aaishwin/Statsketball/README.md

 ## 1: Feature Engineering

 ### 1.1: Career Aggregation.
-For each player p, we have season by season statistics over S_{P} seasons.
-Features that encompass the players career as a whole are calculated through this mean:
+For each player $p$, we have season by season statistics over $S_{p}$ seasons.
+Features that encompass the player's career as a whole are calculated through this mean:

 $$
 \bar{f}_{p}